ZacharyKeatings/ZacharyKeatings/README.md

 - **Game development**: Currently working with **Godot** to develop 2D games using **GDScript** and **C#**.
 - **Web development**: Exploring new JavaScript frameworks and working on a new freelance project management solution at **LancersHub**.
 - **Mobile development**: Currently building Android apps using **Android Studio** with Java/Kotlin.
+- **Machine Learning**: Learning Exploratory Data Analysis (EDA), model building, and evaluation using Python libraries like NumPy, pandas, scikit-learn, and matplotlib.
 - **Agile methodologies**: Applying **Scrum** principles to streamline development workflows and improve project outcomes.
 - **New technologies**: Always exploring new tools and staying up-to-date with the latest trends in software development.